Anse-à-l'Orme station

 Anse-à-l'Orme (/fr/; known as Sainte-Anne-de-Bellevue during development) is a Réseau express métropolitain (REM) station in the city of Sainte-Anne-de-Bellevue, Quebec, Canada.
-It will be operated by CDPQ Infra and serves as the terminal station of the Anse-à-l'Orme branch of the REM, with an expected opening in spring 2026.
+It is operated by CDPQ Infra; it serves as the terminal station of the Anse-à-l'Orme branch of the REM, which opened on 18 May 2026.
 West of the station is a 4-track depot for overnight storage of trains.

-It is located near two important educational institutions, John Abbott College and the Macdonald Campus of McGill University, which will be connected via a shuttle bus.
+It is located near two important educational institutions, John Abbott College and the Macdonald Campus of McGill University, which will be connected via bus.
 It is also located near L'Anse-à-l'Orme Nature Park.